dpc10ster/RJafroc/README.md

 ```
 * You should see two ROC plots in the Plots window.
 * Preliminary documentation (vignettes) is available at https://dpc10ster.github.io/rjafroc-master/.
-* Put your data and other files, if any, in myProject.
+* Put your data and other files, if any, in `myProject`.
 * TBA

 # How do I get set up?
 Long version: download the package and install from the download #